Preprocessor support

 3. Deb edits a program file with preprocessor statements in Z Open Editor.

-4. Deb either manually starts preprocessing the program via a right-click menu command or she created a user setting to automatically run the preprocessor on Save.
+4. Deb either manually starts preprocessing the program via a right-click menu command or creates a user setting to automatically run the preprocessor on Save.

-5. Z Open Editor starts the preprocessor command in the background and sends the resulting output file to its COBOL parser.
+5. Z Open Editor starts the preprocessor command in the background and sends the output file to its COBOL (PL/I) parser.

-7. Deb hovers over processor statements in Z Open Editor, which displays the resulting COBOL.
+7. Deb hovers over processor statements in Z Open Editor, which displays the resulting COBOL (PL/I).

 8. Deb continues editing the program in Z Open Editor.
 Z Open Editor continues to provide full language support for all the parts of the program that are not preprocessor statements.

-To learn and explore this sample workflow, we have provided a example preprocessor and code samples in our Github repository at https://github.com/ibm/zopeneditor-sample/tree/wazi-main/preprocessoropen in new window.
+To learn and explore this workflow, check out the example preprocessor and code samples in our Github repository at https://github.com/ibm/zopeneditor-sample/tree/wazi-main/preprocessoropen in new window.
 Review the Readmeopen in new window file in this folder with detailed instructions for building and running the sample.

 Requirements for the preprocessor